Several Approximation Algorithms for Sparse Best Rank-1 Approximation to Higher-Order Tensors

 where $\rho_j=0.2$ is set in the experiment.
 The algorithms are denoted as Alg. \ref{proc:init3_order_d} + AM ($\ell_1$), Alg. \ref{proc:init4_order_d} + AM ($\ell_1$) and Random + AM ($\ell_1$).
 The results are plotted in Fig. \ref{fig:tr1a_iterative_l1}, from which we observe similar results as those of Fig. \ref{fig:tr1a_iterative}; in particular, the efficiency of approximation algorithms plus AM ($\ell_1$) is significantly better than Random + AM ($\ell_1$), and their number of iterations is much more stable.

-Overall, based on the observations of this part, compared with random initializations, AM initialized by approximation solutions generated by approximation algorithms is superior both in terms of the solution quality and the running time.
+Overall, based on the observations of this part, compared with random initializations, iterative algorithms initialized by approximation solutions generated by approximation algorithms is superior both in terms of the solution quality and the running time.